 1. UX Research

-Conducting UX research for your mobile app is one of the most important and underrated processes.
+Conducting UX research before you learn how to design an app is one of the most important and underrated processes.
 Here you have to study the target audience of your app.
 For whom you are building your app.
 What are their pain points?
 What problems can you solve through your app?

 This knowledge will help you design an app that is helpful and useful for its users.